interdependence/ansible-role-borgmatic/README.md

   # Typical setup for occasional backups to a removable drive
   # Note that since no schedule is specified, this config will not run automatically
+  # Repository initialization will fail if the removable drive is not mounted
   - name: local
     path: /etc/borgmatic.d/local.yaml
     encryption: authenticated-blake2